This case study looks at how a RIO could help fund a family member getting onto the property ladder.

 They own their own home outright in Dorking.
 It's a four-bedroom detached property, which has recently been valued at £730,000.

 They've two grown up children aged 32 and 34, who both have careers but are renting flats in London to be close to work.
-They're both saving for a deposit for a bigger home as they both want families of their own and they know how hard it's for their children to get on the property ladder.
-They're keen to release some of the capital in their home to help their children buy their first homes.
+They're both saving for a deposit for a bigger home as they both want families of their own.Julian and Sarah know how hard it is for their children to get on the property ladder and they're keen to release some of the capital in their home to help their children buy their first homes.

 What they want